Kioubit/FlapAlerted/README.md

 # FlapAlerted Pro

-## Peers with your BGP daemon to receive BGP Update messages for accurate path change information
+## Peers with your BGP daemon to receive BGP Update messages for accurate path change information for detecting BGP flapping

 ### Setup notes